 All required courses are ordinarily offered at least once during each academic year to facilitate timely completion of the degree program.

-In addition to the seven required courses, students are required to take four graduate Business Communication elective courses to complement the program core.
-They may choose one of the four concentrations listed below:
+In addition to the eight required courses, students are required to take three graduate Business Communication elective courses to complement the program core.
+They may choose one of the three concentrations listed below:

 A student who takes six graduate hours per session in consecutive sessions may complete all graduate degree requirements in six sessions (approximately one academic year), if the student plans carefully and coordinates with her or his academic advisor.
 The student must also have a strong academic record to be in this acccelerated six session program.
 Otherwise, it is recommended the student complete the program over 18 months.